 In Italy, we offer our guests white confetti during weddings, pink or blue ones (accordingly to the gender) when a baby is born or red confetti to celebrate a university degree.
-We offer confetti and we eat confetti, since they are almonds with a hard coat of sugar.
-How they became in English tiny bits of coloured paper, to be thrown during parades, weddings and other happy celebrations, we don’t really know.
-In Italian, those tiny bits of paper are called coriandoli and we use them especially during Carnival.
+We offer confetti, and we eat confetti, but they are almonds with a hard coat of sugar.
+How they became in English tiny bits of coloured paper to be thrown during parades, weddings, and other happy celebrations, we don’t really know.
+In Italian, those tiny bits of paper are called coriandoli, and we use them during Carnival.

-In Italy, never order a pepperoni pizza… you will have to eat a pizza topped with grilled capsicums, bell peppers.
+In Italy, if you order a pepperoni pizza… you will have to eat a pizza topped with grilled capsicums, bell peppers.
 That’s because peperoni, with one ‘p’, plural of peperone, are vegetables and not hot and spicy salami.
-Why is that?
-We don’t know!

-Casino, gambling house, is an Italian word which means brothel… exactly, a house of prostitution.
+Casino, gambling house, is an Italian word meaning brothel… exactly, a house of prostitution.
 Casino in Italian is also chaos, big noise, disorder.
-Be careful though, gambling house in Italian is casinò, with that little mark, the accent on the “o”.
+Be careful though, gambling house in Italian is casinò, with that little mark, an accent on the “o”, which change the pronunciation.
 Casinò not Casino.

 Stiletto in Italy has always been a dagger, not a high heel.
-Lately, though, this word started to be heard in Italy as well, when talking about fashion.
-The suspect is that now stiletto with this new meaning has become a sort of a loanword from English!
+Lately, though, this word started to be heard in Italy as well when talking about fashion.
+The suspect is that now stiletto with this new meaning has become a sort of loanword from English!

 This Italian expression meaning all-fruits doesn’t refer to candies or ice creams.
 In Italy, Tutti Frutti is just a song written by Little Richard.